By Jeffrey Snider of Alhambra

 Germany is not one of those parts, and yet political dissatisfaction is being delivered right at its doors.
 The media will say that is racism and xenophobia, after all Germany’s economy is booming, right?

 If you believe that then the global political situation will look today even more like madness, just as the Weimar Republic’s last years seemed to be.
 It was never insanity or irrationality but always, always denial; not from people like you or me, but the on the part of the people who are supposed to, and claim to, know better.

 The antidote, one that needs to be delivered before it becomes too late, is nothing more than good faith.
 And with it will come electoral success, as well as many other kinds.
 The first legitimate political party to actually recognize (without falling back on CYA) the economy for what it is, and invoking the sinister, ridiculous wrath of Economists in the process, is the one that will set itself up for long-lived electoral success, a brand that could last a generation or more.

-Political courage in these sorts of times, however, is something of an oxymoron.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Political courage in these sorts of times, however, is something of an oxymoron.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.